 Iron can be toxic

-Iron overdose is poisoning that occurs when you take an excessive amount of supplements that contain iron.
+Iron overdose occurs when you take an excessive amount of supplements that contain iron.
 Iron is toxic in large amounts and can be fatal at high doses.
 Children are especially at risk as they commonly mistake the red tablets for lollies.

 Iron supplements must be kept tightly capped and away from children’s reach.
 If you suspect iron overdose, call your doctor or the Victorian Poisons Information Centre on 13 11 26 immediately or visit your local hospital emergency department.